 In 2015, I worked for a start-up and was paid as an independent contractor.
 In 2016, I worked for the same company.
 They eventually went bankrupt and never paid me the final 1.5 months of owed wages.
 They most likely will not send a Form 1099-MISC either, which means I’ll have a missing form come tax season.
-During January and February I was paid $4,000, but March through April I went unpaid.
+During January and February, I was paid $4,000, but from March through April I went unpaid.
 I’m owed $4,200.

 Since then, I moved states for a new job.
 From August through December of 2016, I worked at a new company and received Form W-2.
 When I enter my W-2 information, it says I should receive about $2,800 back as a federal refund and $600 from my state.
 However, when I add the $4,000 of income earned through my previous job into Schedule C, it says I’m getting $1,600 from federal and $350 from state.